 He was happy because now – finally – he could focus on his hobby: Stamp collecting/sorting/sharing.
 Over time, his collections had grown to an amazing size.
 It was time to get them sorted!
 And now he had the time!

-How changes become easier if the benefits are clear and attractive
+How change gets easier if the benefits are clear and attractive

-My first meeting with Dr Busy Hobby didn’t have an easy start.
-His daughter wanted him to change his lifestyle and to re-organise things at his home.
+My first meeting with Dr. Busy Hobby didn’t have an easy start.
+His daughter wanted him to change his lifestyle and to re-organise things in his home.
 However, he didn’t want to change anything.